Elements do not change when they receive focus.

-Focus is vital when considering what happens on your website when users reach elements like forms, videos and other interactive elements.
-Once an element receives focus from users, whether with a mouse or keyboard, the element must not automatically change (known as ‘changing on focus’).
+In particular, once an element receives focus from a user, whether with a mouse or keyboard, the element must not automatically change (known as ‘changing on focus’).
 This can disorientate users.

-A change of focus is especially troublesome for users who navigate by keyboard.
+A change of focus is especially troublesome for users who navigate by keyboard, as well as those with visual disabilities or cognitive limitations.

 - Ensure no element changes purely by receiving focus.